 Still worried about a very harsh winter, and after noticing that some of the sheep were preferentially eating this dried material, which I’d originally thought I would collect and burn, I instead opted to try to make some primitive hay cocks/ricks.
-After a total of nearly 2 weeks without rain, the weather broke the day before the visit of Dr. Noel Kingsbury to Cothi Gardeners to deliver a talk to a full hall at Pumsaint.
-The next day after staying with us at Gelli, we were joined by 20 participants for a workshop.
+After a total of nearly two weeks without rain, the weather broke the day before the visit of Dr. Noel Kingsbury to Cothi Gardeners to deliver a talk to a full hall at Pumsaint.
+The next day, after staying with us at Gelli, we were joined by 20 participants for a workshop.
 Noel had billed it thus:

 The rabbit’s eye view – long term plant performance